 that starts January 1st and continues through March 31 of each year.

 period that the person delayed enrolling in Medicare Part B after they were first eligible or dropped Part B and were without Medicare Part B coverage when they were eligible.
-For example, if a person delays enrolling in Medicare Part B (and has no employer coverage) for 1 year, they will have a penalty of $10.50 in 2014.

 The Medicare Part B penalty is permanent